saharnazb/ExperimentDesign/README.md

 - normal random data: ``` rnormal() ```
 - categorical random data: ``` runiformint() ``` This gives equal chance for each category
 	- for binary data with a probability p of getting a 1: ``` rbinomial(1,p) ```
-- Use randomly defined variables to create another variable to have the causal relationship you want (A -> B)
+- Use randomly defined variables to create another variable to have the causal relationship you want (A &rarr; B)
 - Maybe an easy way to do this is to make a function for this because we want to run our simulation repeatedly:
 ``` stata
 	> capture program drop program_name // to ignore any error in dropping